tpg/attache-docs/docs/reference/servers.md

 attache deploy production #production
 ```

-If you only have a single server configuration, then that server will be the default.
-You don't need to specify the `default` in your config file, and you don't need to specify the server name on the command-line.
+If you only have a single server configuration, then that server will automatically be set as the default.
+You don't need to specify the `default` in your config file, and you don't need to specify the server name on the command line.

 ```json
 {